BenjaminArold/Basel-Text-Course-2026/README.md

 # Text Data in Business and Economics - Basel University - 2026
-Materials for PhD/Master Course "Text Data in Business and Economics " at Basel University, September 2026.
+Materials for PhD Course "Text Data in Business and Economics " at Basel University, September 2026.

 Lecture materials will be uploaded here before each lecture.